Hiking the Doolin Cliff Walk to the Cliffs of Moher

 Don’t do this

 At one point the path brings you directly to a cattle pen.
 You can go either right or left here.
 I started going right, but it seemed like the earth just dropped off and I couldn’t see the edge, so I turned around to go left around the pen.
 But as I rejoined the path, I saw people coming around from the opposite direction, meaning they went right.
-It seemed that if I’d gone right I would’ve had an epic view of the Cliffs.
+It seemed that if I’d gone right I would’ve had an epic view of the dramatic cliffs.
 The choice is yours!

 O'Brien's Tower at the Cliffs of Moher